avnish0242/kiowa_challenge/README.md

 - **Extending for More Players or Features:**
   - Explaining how the code could be extended to handle more players or additional features.

-#### API Documentation:

-- **Documenting the API:**
-  - Highlighting the importance of clear and concise API documentation.
-- **Importance of Clear and Concise Documentation:**
-  - Discussing the significance of well-documented APIs for a positive developer experience.

 #### Handling Edge Cases:

 - **Addressing Edge Cases:**